Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: FedKF Analysis

 \end{proof}

-According to Theorem \ref{thm2}, the WLP of a model trained by \name in heterogeneous FL is the lower bound of the WLP when the model is used for heterogeneous AFL.
-Given the fact that WLP metric tends to measure the joint performance of AMP and FM, so \name directly turns out to be a good solution to achieve high AMP and high fairness simultaneously in heterogeneous AFL.
-Accordingly, \name has much broader impacts since AFL significantly expands the applicability of FL.
+According to Theorem \ref{thm1}, the WLP of a model trained by FedKF in heterogeneous FL is the lower bound of the WLP when the model is used for heterogeneous AFL.
+Given the fact that the WLP metric tends to measure the joint performance of AMP and FM, FedKF directly turns out to be a good solution to achieve high AMP and high fairness simultaneously in heterogeneous AFL.
+Since AFL has more use cases, FedKF can also be applied to a broader range of use cases.
+Thus, FedKF has much broader impacts in reality.